not-vibhu/flight-declaration-protocol-development/FlightDeclarationProtocol.md

 ## 3 Example Declarations

-**Example 1:** A VLOS survey flight with a polygonal area of operation.
+**Example 1:** A VLOS survey flight with a polygonal area of operation sent after the fact.

 	{
 	"exchange_type":"flight_declaration",